neon-beat/neon-beat-back/README.md

    - reveal the current song
    - mark a field as "found"
    - validate/invalidate an answer
+   - delete stored games when they are not the active running session
 - **Prep-phase team pairing**:
    - allow creating/updating/deleting teams while the state machine is `GameRunning::Prep`
    - enforce that buzzers are paired (or explicitly in pairing mode) before transitioning to `Playing`